Skip to navigationSkip to main contentSkip to footer

 Working in partnership

+Crucially, the creation of a Marine Delivery Routemap will require continued collaboration.
 We look forward to working with all stakeholders to refine our understanding and develop a world-class whole system approach that creates lasting and shared prosperity for the nation.

 Publications

-As we continue to build the Marine Delivery Routemap, we intend to work with partners to bring forward focused updates on each sector, looking at how they can evolve over the years ahead.
+As we continue to build the Marine Delivery Routemap, we intend to work with stakeholders and partners to bring forward focused updates on each sector, looking at how they can evolve over the years ahead.

 The first of these is Future of Offshore Wind – Considerations for development and leasing to 2030 and beyond.
 This takes a look at our early thinking on the ‘what, when, where and how’ for future seabed development, alongside potential associated enabling and de-risking activity, to support the offshore wind industry in meeting potential demand out to 2040.